alphagov/govuk-developer-docs/source/manual/auto-scaling-groups.html.md

    automatically run the appropriate [`Deploy_Node_Apps`][deploy-node-apps] jobs.

-1. To check the machines are recognised, you can use `govuk_node_list -c <class>` on the jumpbox and check the IP addresses printed match those in the [EC2 machine listing][ec2-machines] (you can filter the listing by machine class and sort by the date created).
+1. To check the machines are recognised, you can [use `govuk_node_list -c <class>` on the jumpbox][jumpbox] and check the IP addresses printed match those in the [EC2 machine listing][ec2-machines] (you can filter the listing by machine class and sort by the date created).

 1. If any of the machines aren't recognised by `govuk_node_list` you can [destroy the machine][reprovision] and wait for a new one to spawn.